Unit 06 _ Analysis of <Mary Poppins>

 This image is one of the scenes in which an animation layer is applied over the movements of live-action actors, and its color palette was extracted using Adobe.

-The most dominant colors on the screen are the powder blue color, which is cold but not threatening.
+The most dominant colors on the screen are the powder blue colors, which are cold but not threatening.
 It transforms from a bouquet to a butterfly and spreads like festive pollen, which exists as a fantasy without harming the rules of the characters.

 To sum up, Mary Poppins seems to have taken advantage of this contrast of colors because she is on the border between reality and fantasy and has to visually represent such things in the film.